 Search engine optimization is a labyrinth on its own, and local SEO could as well be a bit of a maze if you don’t know where to start.

-- Receiving qualified traffic: One of the benefits of local SEO is when it’s done right, you’ll see an increase in the quality of your traffic, which in turn maximizes the engagement and conversion rates of your website.
+Receiving qualified traffic: One of the benefits of local SEO is that when it’s done right, you’ll see an increase in the quality of your traffic, which maximizes your website’s engagement and conversion rates.

-- Reducing “PPC” customer acquisition cost: A successful local SEO strategy will help reduce your reliance on PPC as a means for customer acquisition and with less money spent on monthly ad costs, you’ll have a significantly higher ROI.
+Reducing “PPC” customer acquisition cost: A successful local SEO strategy will help reduce your reliance on PPC as a means of customer acquisition.
+With less money spent on monthly ad costs, you’ll have a significantly higher ROI.

-- Reviews convincing potential buyers: Your strategy should include a way to generate reviews to expand your persuasion toolbox.
+Reviews convincing potential buyers: Your strategy should include generating reviews to expand your persuasion toolbox.